whuss/fastapi_slides/README.md

 ❯ npm run html
 ```

-Pdf and Powerpoint versions of the slides can be build using `npm run pdf` or `npm run html`.
+PDF and Powerpoint versions of the slides can be build using `npm run pdf` or `npm run html`.